ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Your GM may simply rule that **benefits** and **consequences** cancel out, or they may take the difference between the two benefits and create a new one.
 For example if you have a +6 bonus from impressing the crowd with your previous performance in the dance **contest**, but then suffer an injured ankle with a **penalty** of -3, your GM may rule that your twisted ankle cancels out your energy from the last performance, or your GM might rule that your success sees you through the pain, but you are now only +5 to impress the crowd.

-Your GM may prefer to cancel out in **ranks** so that if you have a rank 4 benefit from your popularity with the village following saving their holy idol, giving you a +M bonus, but you make a minor social gaff at the mayor's daughter's wedding of **rank** 1, you drop one **rank** to 3, and a +9 bonus, over reducing +M to 17.
-This keeps the numbers used for **bonuses** and **penalties** consistent, at the cost of having to track or figure out the **rank** of the bonus.
+Your GM may prefer to cancel out in **degrees** so that if you have a rank 4 benefit from your popularity with the village following saving their holy idol, giving you a +M bonus, but you make a minor social gaff at the mayor's daughter's wedding of **degree** 1, you drop one **degree** to 3, and a +9 bonus, over reducing +M to 17.
+This keeps the numbers used for **bonuses** and **penalties** consistent, at the cost of having to track or figure out the **degree** of the bonus.

 ## 2.9 Mismatched and Graduated Goals